ibm-cloud-docs/apiconnect/managing_products.md

 - Open the {{site.data.keyword.Bluemix_notm}} **Dashboard**.
 You will see the application tile in the Applications section.

-Open the API Manager to publish your Product to a community for application developers to access it in the Developer Portal.
-For more information, see [Publishing a Product](#publish_proj}).
+Open the API Manager to publish your product to a community where application developers can access it through the Developer Portal as explained in the next section, [Publishing a Product](#publish_proj_managing_products}).

 ## Publishing a Product
-{: #publish_proj}
+{: #publish_proj_managing_products}

 APIs are made visible and accessible to application developers when a plan is published.
 Publishing a Product makes it visible in the {{site.data.keyword.Bluemix_short}}